 We evaluated each time tracking software based on its ability to track time for specific clients or projects.
 Plus points were given to those with digital time sheets that can be exported, break options and PTO tracking, and app and activity tracking ability.
-Paymo, Hubstaff, Clockify, and Trackabi got perfect scores in this criterion.
+Paymo, Hubstaff, Clockify, Trackabi, and FreshBooks got perfect scores in this criterion.

 20% of Overall Score

 We awarded more points to the time tracking software that allows accountants to track billable and non-billable hours, compare budget versus actual hours, generate invoices to bill clients, and adjust billing rates and currencies per client or project.
 Some points were given if the paid plans had such functions.
 Paymo, AccountSight, and Harvest obtained perfect marks.

 10% of Overall Score

 We selected providers with a free plan and transparent pricing for its paid tiers.
 Extra points were given to providers with paid subscriptions that are priced at $10 or less per employee monthly.
 Paymo, Hubstaff, AccountSight, Clockify, Trackabi, and TimeCamp all earned perfect scores.

 Users found the software on our list easy to use, so we also considered solutions that can be set up in a day, has live phone support, training or videos available, and multiple third-party integration options with payroll and accounting systems in particular.
 None got perfect scores but Time Doctor and Clockify got the highest score of 4.5 out of 5.

 For this criteria, solutions with an average score of 4.5+ stars from online user reviews on sites like Capterra and G2 got high marks.
 Plus points were given if the software has 1,000 or more reviews on third-party sites.
 We also looked for complaints of glitching in the mobile app.
 Of our list, only FreshBooks had a perfect score.